jredwards85/SICK_Lidar_CoLa2/README.md

 ### 'Hard-coded' values in the program.
 - The port '2122' is fixed.
 This is the current port used by the SICK microScan3, outdoorScan3 and nanoScan3.

+### Availability and lifecycle of this tool
+- This tool is available to all for business or personal usage.
+- The tool may not be maintained in the future, so in case of issues with the data, please review the Data Output manual at SICK.com.